sbrink/todox-phoenix/README.md

 - [Views](http://www.phoenixframework.org/docs/views)
 - [Templates](http://www.phoenixframework.org/docs/templates)

+Take a look at the `mix phoenix.gen.html` task in order to proceed faster.
 Also, there are tons of tutorials about creating CRUD in Phoenix, like [Getting Started With Phoenix: Building a Scaffolded CRUD App](http://nithinbekal.com/posts/elixir-phoenix-crud-app/) or [Phoenix "15 Minute Blog" comparison to Ruby on Rails](http://www.akitaonrails.com/2015/11/20/phoenix-15-minute-blog-comparison-to-ruby-on-rails).

 After this step, you should be able to list, add, edit and delete todo items in the browser in a traditional fashion.
 You now know how to create a model and implement controller with accompanying views and templates.
 You can also use router and its view helpers, too.